BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 📦 Unboxing and First Impressions

-Inside the box, you will find the basic accessories: air hose, ground clamp and cable, extra consumables, a 120-volt adapter, and the torch.
-It also includes specific adapters for CNC table mounting and labeled cables, facilitating initial integration with a cutting table.
+In the box you get the basics: air hose, ground clamp and cable, extra consumables, a 120-volt adapter, and the torch.
+It also includes adapters for CNC table mounting and labeled cables, which makes the first setup less of a guessing game.

 Box containing torch, air hose, power cable, and 120V adapter